 - They should be able to share a chicken recipe through an engaging story

-Simple customer photos and videos weren’t enough; the right amount of attention had to be given to both the persona, as well as their demographics.
+Simple customer photos and videos weren’t enough; the right amount of attention had to be given to both the persona and the demographics.

-Those criteria were fulfilled with the help of Insense’s platform, where the right types of creators were identified in order to create a campaign for the holiday season.
+Those criteria were fulfilled with the help of Insense’s platform, where the right types of creators were identified to create a campaign for the holiday season.

 In fact, according to a study, brands allocate almost 25% of their annual budget to holiday social media marketing.

-Just BARE chose a great period of the year to use UGC and managed to collect videos of its users sharing their favorite recipes with the company’s products.
+Just BARE chose a great time of the year to use UGC and managed to collect videos of its users sharing their favorite recipes with the company’s products.